keyute/cloudflare-worker-s3/README.md

 ### Methods

 #### Environment Variables (Recommended)
-Recommended for single worker deployment or projects with untrusted access to KV. ```kv_namespaces``` can be commented out if unneeded.
+Recommended for single worker deployment or projects with untrusted access to KV.
 Remove variables defined as secrets from ```vars``` appropriately to avoid conflicts.

 #### KV
 Workers KV supports exceptionally high read volumes and allows configuration of multiple workers by binding workers to the same KV.

+#### Using Both
+This cloudflare worker supports using KV, secrets and environment variables.
+It will first look for secrets and environment variables before looking up KV.
+Remove any environment variables if you plan to define them in KV.

 ### Environment
 Add these lines to the bottom of [`wrangler.toml`](https://github.com/keyute/cloudflare-worker-s3/blob/master/wrangler.toml) and replace empty values as needed.